 Causes of Distal Humeral Fracture

-The fracture typically occurs when there is a force applied to upper limb when the joint is flexed more than 90 degrees.
+The fracture typically occurs when there is a force applied to the upper limb when the joint is flexed more than 90 degrees.

 Distal Humerus Fracture Classification

-Fracture is nonarticular.
+- A type- Fracture is nonarticular.

-Fractures are articular, but have no articular fragments remaining in continuity with the shaft
+- C Type- Articular fractures with no articular fragments remaining in continuity with the shaft

 - C1: T or Y fractures